vacp2p/roadmap/content/dst/waku/waku-evaluation.md

-We will use a combination of real world testing, theoretical analysis and simulation to determine and measure the success, side effects and other factors of libp2p and its evolution.
+We will use a combination of real world testing, theoretical analysis and simulation to determine and measure the success, side effects and other factors of Waku and its evolution.

-We will support the Conduit of Expertise narrative directly by analysing and evaluating new libp2p releases and their features, both with regards to features they have today and with regards to how that compares to past behaviour.
+We will support the Conduit of Expertise narrative directly by analysing and evaluating new Waku releases and their features, both with regards to features they have today and with regards to how that compares to past behaviour.

 We will:

-* Enable improvements to libp2p
+* Enable improvements to Waku
-  by allowing for repeatable, measureable and real world insights into libp2p, all the way from theory to practice and back.
+  by allowing for repeatable, measureable and real world insights into Waku, all the way from theory to practice and back.
-* Reduce the risk of a libp2p regression making it into a new release of our product
+* Reduce the risk of a Waku regression making it into a new release of Waku.

 Additionally, these efforts will contribute to the Premier Research destination narrative by:

-* Improving and strengthening our relationship with the libp2p team and thus increasing the reach and influence of the IFT, and improving the chances that we successfully grow our ecosystem's products and collaborations and especially those we want to work with externally.
+* Improving and strengthening our relationship with the Waku team and improving the quality and reputation of IFT's work, inside and outside of Waku.

 ### Regression testing (recurring)

-* fully qualified name: <vac:dst:vac:libp2p-evaluation:regression-testing>
+* fully qualified name: <vac:dst:waku:waku-evaluation:regression-testing>
 * owner: Alberto
 * status: Ongoing
 * start-date: 2024-10-01